Banno/jsonz/README.markdown

 jsonz is a library that implements json serialization and deserialization via typeclasses in scala.

-# Differences between other libraries
+# Differences between other json parsing libraries

 ## Default Values